 Most of the Company's financial debt contains usual covenants for contracts of this nature.
-With respect to a significant portion of the financial loans, as of December 31, 2012, the Company has agreed, among other things and subject to certain exceptions, not to establish liens or charges on assets.
-Additionally, approximately 14% of the financial debt as of December 31, 2012 is subject to financial covenants related to the leverage ratio and debt service coverage ratio of the Company.
+With respect to a significant portion of the financial loans, as of March 31, 2013, the Company has agreed, among other things and subject to certain exceptions, not to establish liens or charges on assets.
+Additionally, approximately 13% of the financial debt as of March 31, 2013 is subject to financial covenants related to the leverage ratio and debt service coverage ratio of the Company.

 A portion of the Company's financial debt provides that certain changes in the Company's control and/or nationalization may constitute an event of default.
 Moreover, the Company's financial debt also contains cross-default provisions and/or cross acceleration provisions that could cause all of the financial debt to be accelerated if the debt having changes in control and/or nationalization events provisions is defaulted.
-Since the Expropriation Law was enacted, the Company has received a payment order by Repsol YPF Tesorería y Gestión Financiera S.A. (a company controlled by Repsol) in relation to a financial loan of US\$ 125 million, which was duly settled and clarifying that YPF does not agree with the interpretation nor application of the provisions relied on by the creditor and that the payment was made giving priority to the global interests of YPF, although the lender has not complied with the formalities required for notices given under the agreement.
-In addition, the Company has recently repurchased, without being obliged to, approximately US\$ 79 million corresponding to the bond with maturity in 2028.
-Moreover, as of the issuance date of these financial statements, the Company has obtained formal waivers from all the financial creditors in relation to its outstanding debt subject to the mentioned terms at the moment in which the change in control occurred.
-In addition, as of December 31, 2012, only US\$ 20 million of the Company's outstanding debt, corresponding to Class III of the Company's Negotiable Obligations Program was subject to acceleration clauses, which was paid on March 4, 2013, according to their original maturity.
+As of the issuance date of these financial statements, the Company has obtained formal waivers from all the financial creditors in relation to its outstanding debt subject to the mentioned terms at the moment in which the change in control occurred, mentioned in Note 4.